 One of the most popular options for exchanging data is using the Redox Data Model API.
 With this modern, standardized API, we handle all of your data mapping, translation, and connectivity.

-Learn how to authenticate your system so you can initiate requests.
-Then learn how to configure and verify an endpoint to process requests using the Data Model API.
+Learn how to authenticate your system so you can initiate requests, then learn how to configure and verify an endpoint to process requests.

 There are two possible methods for exchanging data using our Data Model API: